Analytics. Every click, mapped in real time.

 - Consumer lag monitored; alert fires at 60s

-- Real-time Kafka firehose on Business
+- Real-time Kafka-compatible firehose on Business

 - 30s dashboard poll; configurable via API